Q-W-algebras, Zhelobenko operators and a proof of De Concini-Kac-Procesi conjecture: The strict transversality condition

-Similarly to the case of $A_n$, by the definition of $\Delta_+^s$ and by Lemma \ref{mainl*} applied iteratively to the cycles $s_k$ in the order defined above, the length $l(s)$ of $s$ is the sum of the following terms $\underline{l}(s_k)$.
+Similarly to the case of $A_n$, by the definition of $\Delta_+^s$ and by Lemma \ref{mainl*} applied iteratively to the cycles $\hat{s}_k$ in the order defined in the previous paragraph, the length $l(s)$ of $s$ is the sum of the following terms $\underline{l}(\hat{s}_k)$.

-To each even part $\nu_k$ of $\nu$ for which $\varepsilon(\nu_k)=1$ we associate the term
+To each even part $\bar{\nu}_k$ of $\bar{\nu}$ for which $\varepsilon(\bar{\nu}_k)=1$ we associate the term

-to each pair of odd parts $\nu_k=\nu_{k+1}>1$ we associate the term
+to each pair of odd parts $\bar{\nu}_k=\bar{\nu}_{k+1}>1$ we associate the term

-note that the sum of these terms over all pairs $\nu_k=\nu_{k+1}=1$ gives the number $|\Delta_0|$ of the roots fixed by $s$;
+note that the sum of these terms over all pairs $\bar{\nu}_k=\bar{\nu}_{k+1}=1$ gives the number $|\Delta_0|$ of the roots fixed by $s$;

-to each pair of even parts $\nu_k=\nu_{k+1}$ for which $\varepsilon(\nu_k)=0$ we associate the term
+to each pair of even parts $\bar{\nu}_k=\bar{\nu}_{k+1}$ for which $\varepsilon(\bar{\nu}_k)=0$ we associate the term

-The dimension of the fixed point space $\h_0$ of $s$ in $\h_{\mathbb{R}}$ is equal to a half of the sum of the number of all even parts $\nu_k$ for which $\varepsilon(\nu_k)=0$ and of the number of all odd parts $\nu_k$,
+The dimension of the fixed point space $\h_0$ of $s$ in $\h_{\mathbb{R}}$ is equal to a half of the sum of the number of all even parts $\bar{\nu}_k$ for which $\varepsilon(\bar{\nu}_k)=0$ and of the number of all odd parts $\bar{\nu}_k$,

 Finally substituting all the computed contributions into formula (\ref{dimsect}) we obtain

 Exchanging the order of summation and simplifying this expression we obtain that

 which coincides with (\ref{dimsp}) or (\ref{dimsoodd}).